The Site I Courses I Internships I Housing I Inclusions I Costs

 CAPA's My Global City unique learning immersion program blends local culture and top-notch academics into the experience of a lifetime for our students.
 A proven education program that combines theme-based learning with unique cultural experiences turning Dublin into your classroom.

 A guided visit to Croke Park—a national sports and cultural stadium—takes place the first weekend.
-Other activities reflect what is on in the city at the time and may include a tour of “Googletown” in the Docklands, exploring some of the country’s beautiful medieval castles, or joining in on the fun at the many film, food, and cultural festivals that take place each year.
-The My Global City calendar also offers several opportunities for volunteering throughout the term.
+Other activities reflect what is going on in the city at the time and may include a tour of “Googletown” in the Docklands, exploring some of the country’s beautiful medieval castles, or joining in on the fun at the many film, food, and cultural festivals that take place each year.
+The My Global City calendar also offers several opportunities for volunteering throughout the term

 Students will have the opportunity to be matched with another student going on their CAPA program during the application process.
-This a great way to meet new people prior to arrival have additional support through the support of a “pal” and just another way to get involved in the CAPA Community!
+This is a great way to meet new people prior to arrival and have additional support through the support of a “pal” and just another way to get involved in the CAPA Community!
 You will just need to complete a brief survey about your interests and lifestyle so the CAPA team can find your best match in the cohort!
 Whether you are a first-time or seasoned traveler, looking to make friends earlier than arrival, or just want a support system to help you as you navigate the process of preparing for living abroad - this program is great for all students!